Barneylyw/Weather-Balloon-Project/README.md

 Weather Balloon Project

-To send a payload containing gps, electronics, and camera to altitude of ~30km via a weather balloon
+To send a payload containing gps, electronics, and camera to altitude of ~30 km via a weather balloon

 <img width="50%" alt="weather balloon" src="https://github.com/user-attachments/assets/5f28afc6-eaf3-41f5-9c44-c16992499a6c" />
 Diagram 1: Image visualization of how the payload is connected to the weather balloon via a parachute